-- 1) Evaluate FHB resistance and malt quality of lines in a training population selected to represent the Aberdeen, ID spring malting barley breeding program. - 2) Develop and apply a genomic selection prediction model for FHB resistance in the Aberdeen spring malting barley germplasm, accounting for the need to maintain acceptable malt quality.
+The goal of this project is to increase the level of FHB resistance in Aberdeen malting barley germplasm while maintaining outstanding malt quality.
+We will evaluate FHB resistance and malt quality of lines in a training population selected to represent the Aberdeen, ID spring malting barley breeding program, then develop and apply a genomic selection prediction model for FHB resistance in the Aberdeen spring malting barley germplasm, accounting for the need to maintain acceptable malt quality.